 In this case, the shiny top comes from the melted sugar, so a step in the recipe is to melt the sugar gently after adding it to the chocolate mixture in the saucepan.
 So you melt the chocolate and butter together, then add the sugar and cook the mixture a little bit more.

-Melted sugar is one thing that gives brownies a shiny top, so a step in this recipe is to melt the sugar gently after adding it to the chocolate batter.
-Speaking of which, these brownies are sweet, so make sure you use extra dark chocolate chips (I used Guittard 63% Extra Dark) to get the right level of sweetness.
-I think typical semisweet chocolate chips might make these a bit too sweet, but with the 63% chips combined with coffee and walnuts, the sweetness was just right.
+Speaking of sugar, these brownies are sweet.
+It’s important to use extra dark chocolate chips.
+I used Guittard 63% chips which come in the shiny red bag.
+I think typical semisweet chocolate chips such as Toll House might make these a bit too sweet, but with the 63% chips combined with coffee and walnuts, the sweetness was just right.
 As for the texture, these are fudgy and dense without being greasy.

 Shiny Top Brownies